Fall 2022 Admission deadline

 - A curriculum vitae (resume).

-- A letter of application identifying the applicant’s proposed research topic, potential supervisor(s), and expected professional directions.
+- A letter of application identifying the your proposed research topic, potential supervisor(s), and expected professional directions.

-- A short summary of the proposed research topic, identifying the applicant’s main research questions, the research trends that have led to the isolation of the questions, and ways in which the research could be conducted (3-4 pages).
+- A short summary of the proposed research topic, identifying the your main research questions/objectives, the research background to the questions/objectives, and ways in which the research could be conducted (3-4 pages).

 |Admissions process & general administrative questions||Ms. Kathryn Hubbard, Administrative & Student Affairs Coordinator: admissions.sis [at] mcgill.ca|